 To Prescott, the act was a compassionate and loving affirmation of the man he is.
 Others on Twitter recognized this as well, and warm wishes and appreciation came flooding in.
 One Twitter user responded, "Uh...
 Did they not know that you don't mess with a Black woman's child?
 Walking into a slaughter."
 Another added, "We stan a queen!
 And dare somebody to try either of y’all!"
 Evidently, the Twitter user's mother had found a small fan following of her own online.

 Hell yes!
 A true queen. pic.twitter.com/DBLjTXuaNV— Mom’Baku Kennedy wants ICE abolished (@MicaKenBooks) December 26, 2019

-Once his tweet went viral, he informed his mother that Twitter users were sending her their love.
+Once his tweet gained popularity, he informed his mother that Twitter users were sending her their love.
 In response, she of course sent some love right back and even mentioned that she thought all the responses were hilarious.
-The young man soon went on to start his own YouTube channel, where he uploaded a video with none other than mother Prescott herself.
-In the 10 minute-long video, the two discuss what it was like for her to raise a gay child, its struggles and the battle for acceptance.
+The young man soon went on to start his own YouTube channel, where he uploaded a video with none other than his mother Prescott herself.
+In the 10-minute-long video, the two discuss what it was like for her to raise a gay child, its struggles and the battle for acceptance.